oracle-livelabs/goldengate/ggs-bidirectional-replication/one-way/one-way.md

 4. From the list of buckets, click the bucket you created.
 You're brought to the bucket Details page.

-5. Using the bucket details, formulate and take note of your bucket URI:
+5. Using the bucket details, take note of your bucket URI:

     ```
     <copy>https://objectstorage.&lt;region&gt;.oraclecloud.com/n/&lt;namespace&gt;/b/&lt;bucket-name&gt;/o/</copy>
     ```

     For example, if your region is Phoenix, your namespace is c4u04, and your bucket name ADB-LLStore, then your URI would be: `https://objectstorage.us-phoenix-1.oraclecloud.com/n/c4u04/b/ADB-LLStore/o/`.

+    > **NOTE:** Ignore the URL deprecation notice.
+DataPump doesn't yet support the new URL syntax.

 6. In the Oracle Cloud Console global header, click **Profile** (user icon), and then select your username.